 Plus I absolutely love the back collar, with the two flipping edges.

-I then overlocked and turned the hem and in comes a nice new going out top, that I wore on Saturday night, with a shiny obi belt, like so.
+I then overlocked and turned the hem and in comes a nice new going out top.

 Pattern: self-drafted (or rather, free-hand)